ZiqingWang-00/p8105_hw2_zw2899/analysis_notebook.md

 ## 10  2014 Oct   2018.
 ## # … with 777 more rows
 ```

+The above dataset has 787 observations and 3 variables.
+It records the
+closing values of the S&P stock index on one date at the beginning of
+each month from 1950 to 2015 (the day variable was removed to be
+consistent with the other two datasets for future merging).

 Third, tidy the unemployment data so that it can be merged with the
 previous datasets.
 This process will involve switching from “wide” to